7 Ayurvedic Home Remedies for Injuries and Prevention

 1. Turmeric and Bromelain

 Combined, these two can help speed up recovery.
 The combination of Bromelain and Turmeric is known for it’s natural blood thinning and pain relieving properties and is often used for menstrual problems as well as and anti-inflammatory for painful joints.
-Though the use of Bromelain may not be traditional Ayurvedic, Turmeric is used in many cultures as an anti-inflammatory agent, taken internally and often applied externally to reduce swelling.
+Though the use of Bromelain may not be traditional Ayurvedic treatment, Turmeric is used in many cultures as an anti-inflammatory agent, taken internally and often applied externally to reduce swelling.

 2. Golden Milk